-This red curry chicken is spicy and sweet at the same time, in a delicious coconut broth, this dish will make your taste buds sing.
+This Thai red curry chicken recipe is spicy and sweet at the same time.
+Seared chicken in a delicious coconut curry broth, this Thai red curry dish will make your taste buds sing.

 There are things that you can always find in my pantry, two of those being: a can of coconut milk and red curry paste.
 Making curry is such an easy and flavorful way to use up vegetables that you have in the fridge.